970 Porsche Panamera Common Problems

 - Technicians have debated why it occurs because all other models of equipment with PDK, such as the 911 and 718 sports car, are incredibly reliable.
 Even under brutal track conditions, they rarely break.

 - The same can not be said of early Panamera models.
-Because Panemeras are typically driven leisurely, it forces the dual-clutch system to engage slowly, wearing the clutches out constantly.
-This is a huge problem as the clutch pack is not serviceable, causing the entire transmission to be replaced.
+Because Panemeras are typically driven leisurely, the dual-clutch system must engage slowly, constantly wearing the clutches out.
+This is a huge problem as the clutch pack is not serviceable, requiring the entire transmission to be replaced.

 The Chassis

 - The Porsche 970 has a great chassis despite being quite obese compared to all other Porsche models besides the Cayenne.
-Tipping the scale at over 4,100lbs, Porsche had to add tons of electronic wizardry to keep the behemoth planted in the corners, such as adaptive air suspension, electric stability, and traction control.
+Tipping the scale at over 4,100 lbs, Porsche had to add tons of electronic wizardry, such as adaptive air suspension, electric stability, and traction control, to keep the behemoth planted in the corners.
 These systems normally work beautifully, but no engineering is perfect.
 Here are some of the issues.

 It is common knowledge that a car with an air suspension will have problems.
 In my experience, Porsche air suspension has a lower failure rate than Mercedes and BMW issues, but not by much.